Presentations, Speaking Engagements and Community Involvement

 • Co-parenting

-• Parenting tools for gifted and highly sensitive children
+• Parenting tools for neurodivergent children and teens

 • Asynchronous development